Merle Egan Anderson: Military service

-American female switchboard operators in World War I, formally known as the Signal Corps Female Telephone Operators Unit, were needed for telephone communications between military units.
+American female switchboard operators in World War I, nicknamed "Hello Girls" and formally known as the Signal Corps Female Telephone Operators Unit, were needed for telephone communications between military units.
 These switchboard operators were sworn into the U.S. Army Signal Corps.

 Egan was not among the first group of women to join the Female Telephone Operators Unit because she was not fluent in French.
 By the summer of 1918, more American-built circuits had been added to locations in France, reducing reliance on French switchboards.
 When the Signal Corps relaxed the bilingual requirement for new women recruits, Egan enlisted and sailed to France with the fifth operators unit in August, 1918 on the RMS Aquitania.
 In France, Egan trained groups of male soldiers to operate magneto switchboards before each group headed to the front.
 After hostilities ended, Egan operated the telephone exchange for the American Commission to Negotiate Peace at Versailles.
 She was awarded a special commendation for her work as a Signal Corps operator.
 Egan's request for discharge was granted in May, 1919.